tmtsoftware/csw-pkg-demo/README.md

 * container1 - an example container for assembly1
 * container2 - an example container for a number of instances of hcd2

-Note that assembly1 and hcd2 are both _components_ and can also be run standalone using generated scripts.
+Note that assembly1 and hcd2 are both _components_ and can also be run standalone using generated scripts (under target/universal/stage/bin).

 A container can include multiple components.
 The container1 example wraps the assembly1 component while the container2 demo wraps multiple hcd2 instances.